-- b.
+- a.
+The Company has completed a share placement with Rich Lead Pte Limited of 37.5 million shares raising \$30 million.
+Rich Lead Pte Limited is a Singaporean based investment fund. - b.
 Short term loans totalling \$8.33 million was received by the Company.
-These loans were arranged by the company's major shareholders and are to be repaid from future capital raisings or from future production. - c.
-The executive Chairman has resigned from the Board on 24 July 2015 and non-executive Director G. Lambert has also resigned on 18 September 2015.
+These loans were arranged by the company's major shareholders and are to be repaid from the rights issue or from future production. - The executive Chairman has resigned from the Board on 24 July 2015 and non-executive Director G. Lambert has also resigned on 18 September 2015.
 Jiang Yongmin joined the Board as Nominee of Sinosteel Equipment and Engineering Co., Ltd on 24 July 2015.